Access Georgia Public Information & State Records (Free)

 • Secure Confinement: is measured by the total number of youth placed in RYDC

-• Cases Sentenced in Adult Court: refers to the total number of superior court sentences with court dates.
+• Cases Sentenced in Adult Court: refers to the total number of superior court sentences with court dates

-A warrant is a legal document that gives legal authority to law enforcement personnel to take an individual into custody or search their premises.
-Individuals looking to ascertain if there is a warrant out for their arrest will need to contact the local police department or sheriff’s office with jurisdiction.
+Individuals can check for Georgia warrants via the local police department or sheriff’s office within the jurisdiction.
 The Georgia Bureau of Investigation provides a list of Law Enforcement Links to agencies in the state.

 Often, these law enforcement agencies have warrant divisions that can be combed to obtain this information.
 Interested persons will need to furnish the agencies with full names as well as their DOB to allow for a successful search.
 Requesters may either phone the department or visit in person to make inquiries.
 It should be noted that if a warrant exists against the enquirer, they likely will immediately be taken into custody.